Ocean and Atmospheric Sciences

 - Info on language minors is at https://usna.edu/LanguagesAndCultures/Language-Minors.php.

 1/C SOC and SOCH

-- If you are thinking about VGEP, you should talk to both your advisor and the Oceanography Department SSA.
+- If you are thinking about VGEP, you should talk to both your advisor and the Ocean and Atmospheric Sciences Department SSA.
 This will require overloads or voluntary summer school, and some incredibly busy schedules.